Prurigo Nodularis (PN) Samples for Research

 Therapies that may help shrink the nodules and relieve itching include:

-- Psoralen used in combination with UV: Psoralen and UVA used together is known as PUVA.
+• Psoralen used in combination with UV: Researchers know that Psoralen and UVA used together is known as PUVA.
+Pulsed dye laser:

-- Pulsed dye laser: Pulsed dye laser is a treatment method used to kill diseased cells.
+• Doctors use pulsed dye laser as a treatment method to kill diseased cells.

 Newer Available Treatments for Prurigo Nodularis (PN)